Languedoc-Roussillon Wine - Buyers Guide

 At Pierre Hourlier Wines, we have worked hard to carefully select wine-makers that are unique, passionate and expert artisans in their craft.
 Each has a story to tell - and all are united in producing some of the most superb, original and hard-to-find wines in the Languedoc-Roussillon region.

 The vineyards of Chateau de Cointes are situated south of the historic fortified city of Carcassonne in south-west France.
-Malepère: Chateau De Cointes Tosca has a delectable ruby robe, notes of ripe rich dark fruits and a complex, lengthy finish.
+Malepère: Chateau De Cointes Clemence has a delectable ruby robe, notes of ripe rich dark fruits and a complex, lengthy finish.

 The Domaine is situated in the village of Malagas near Beziers in Cotes de Thongue and produces an extensive range of different styled wines, attributable to the wide variety of grape varietals at their disposal.
 Côtes De Thongue: Domaine Coste Rousse Grande Cuvee White is made from Chardonnay and Viognier grapes, and offers a complex, bold style of dry white wine, with aromatic notes, and a lingering finish.
 A perfect accompaniment to rich fish dishes or blue cheeses.